JaredVahle/individual-project/README.md

 # Executive Summary
 <!-- Add a demo for your project -->

+The main features that drive earnings for employees in the tech and stem jobs, is location, education, and experience.
+If you are willing to move you can make much larger amounts of money.
+I would also recomend that if you find or initially are with a company that you enjoy, it is financially worth it to continue working and trying to move up in that company.

 **Project Goals**

 Build a linear regression model to predict total yearly earnings for Tech, and STEM jobs.